 We are delighted to report that after many years of working together from a distance, Rebekah Pierson CNM is officially now working part time with Highland Midwife Birth Services!
 She brings many years of experience, an expanded scope of family practice which includes gyn services and birth control options, and in-network status with most insurance carriers to help our Yakima clients get their births covered easier.

-We also have new students joining us; BettyGrace Wharton in Tri-Cities, Connie Hummel in Yakima (who came to us all the way from Florida), and Kelly Martin in Selah (who is coming from Minnesota in September) will all be spending time at appointments getting to know clients before they assist at their births, so look for new smiling faces at the office.
+We also have new students joining us; BettyGrace Wharton in Tri-Cities works with Bek, Connie Hummel in Yakima (who came to us all the way from Florida) will be back with us in fall of 2017 while she takes her Washington license exams, and our newest team member Alyssa Proszek in Yakima will be spending time at appointments getting to know clients before she assists at their births, so look for new (and returning) smiling faces at the office.

 After years of revisions by Highland Midwife, and literally hundreds of hours of analyzing charts to find better ways to format and organize data, our copyrighted midwifery charting forms are now approved for WARM and ready for publishing!

 Midwives give far better and more detailed care than what most people realize, and these forms are designed to capture advanced maternity care details.

 Laser-printed on heavy, quality paper.

 View and purchase the documents here.